thomasvs/puppet-webalizer/README.md

 	Require local
 	```
 	I added logic and a new template to cope with the differences.
 For more details see [the relevant Apache docs](http://httpd.apache.org/docs/current/mod/mod_authz_host.html).
-* The `webalizer::config` defined type, offers no support for the `$puppet_apache` boolean, so it's up to you how to publish webalizer's stats when more than one site is process.
+* The `webalizer::config` defined type, offers no support for the `$puppet_apache` boolean, so it's up to you how to publish webalizer's stats when more than one site is processed.

 ## License
 Apache 2.0